ArrayIterator/osrm-server/ROUTES.md

 This API currently does not support `hints` parameter, that provide by OSRM.

-This just because the system will crash / error if invalid hints given.
+This just because the system will crash / error when invalid `hints` parameter given.

 ### OSRM